matankleiner/Artificial-Intelligence-Planning-for-Solving-Blocks-World-with-Robots/README.md

 Installation: http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/getting_started/getting_started.html

-We used the follwoing python packages (not necessarily at this order, we may have used more packacjes):
+We used the follwoing python packages (not necessarily at this order, we may have used more packages):

 * rospy
 * roslib